• Skip to main content

 Some of the links below are affiliate links, so we may receive a commission, at no cost to you, if you make a purchase through a link.
 Check our Disclosure in the Privacy Policy for more info.

-A delicious, tender and flavoursome lamb shish kebab that tastes just like your local Turkish takeaway!
-This easy recipe can be made in the oven or grill.
+A delicious, tender and flavoursome lamb shish kebab that tastes just like a local Turkish takeaway!
+This easy recipe can be made in the oven or grill, and it’s perfect for summer.
+Let’s get cooking…

 Turkish lamb shish kebab recipe

-These lamb shish kebabs taste just as good as they look; they’re one of my favourite Turkish takeaway recipes and quite popular here in the UK too!
-The lamb shish pieces are marinated in a mixture full of flavour before being threaded through skewers and cooked to perfection.
+These lamb shish kebabs taste just as good as they look, and after trialing and tasting many, it’s safe to say that the taste is phenomenal.
+The lamb is marinated in a mixture that’s full of flavour before being threaded through skewers and grilled to perfection.

-I used an indoor grill to make the kebabs: it’s so inexpensive, easy to use and has non-stick grills too!
-It took only 5 to 8 minutes for the lamb shish to cook using this.
+During the summer, I like to grill the shish outdoors but when it’s cold I use my oven or my indoor grill. it’s so inexpensive, easy to use and has non-stick grills too!
+It took me only 5 to 8 minutes for the lamb shish to cook with my indoor grill.

 Easy lamb shish kebab with salad

-The best cut of lamb for making shish kebab are boneless lamb leg, sirloin or shoulder.
-Any one of these three cuts of meat will be perfect for making lamb shish.
+• Lamb: Get boneless lamb leg, sirloin or shoulder, any one of these three cuts of meat will be perfect for making lamb shish.
 Ultimately, you’ll want a piece of lamb that is not full of fat but has some bits of fat on it.

-I diced the onions, blended them slightly to form a paste then sieved the juice through.
-You can see this in my video above.
+To recreate this, I diced the onions, blended them slightly to form a paste then sieved the juice through.
+You can see this in my video.

 Lamb meat cooked on grill

-Below is a step-by-step guide on how to make Turkish lamb shish kebab, full instructions are on the recipe card at the bottom.
+Here’s a summary of how I make these Turkish lamb shish kebabs.
+You can get the full recipe instructions on the recipe card below:

 Step One: